In our student ministries, we want to make sure students do two things: learn about Jesus and live life together.

 One of the best ways we do this is through our confirmation program.
 It is led by Rob Baker and Ann Peterson and helps us make sure that students leave their middle school years with a good understanding of who God is and how God reveals that plan through the Bible.

-Below are some answers to some of the basic questions people have about confirmation and a short video of a recent confirmation retreat.
 Please feel free to email Pastor Brian if you have any questions.

 What is confirmation?